LarsBesselmann/JAX-RPC_Demo/README.md

 	<kbd>![](./images/media/AMA_Discovery_Completed.png)</kbd>

 5. Switch back to theh browser with the AMA (https://rhel9-base.gym.lan:3001).
-You should see a panle like this:
+You should see a panel like this:

 	<kbd>![](./images/media/AMA_Manage_Destination.png)</kbd>